 Using a combination of a 29W adapter and a USB-C to Lightning cable adapter that supports USB Power Delivery is the current fastest charging method at one and a half hours total, with the fast charging element allowing it to reach 52 percent charge after 30 minutes.

-In late October, Apple issued a support document detailing the brands of auto maker that supports iPhone wireless charging in their vehicles.
-The initial list includes models from Buick, Cadilac, Chevrolet, and GMC, though it is noted that only specific models meeting the Qi standard Apple relies on will actually charge the iPhone.
+In October 2017, Apple issued a support document detailing the brands of auto maker that support iPhone wireless charging in their vehicles.
+The initial list included models from Buick, Cadilac, Chevrolet, and GMC, though it is noted that only specific models meeting the Qi standard Apple relies on will charge the iPhone.

 Connectivity, Location, and Other Sensors

-Apart from the Lightning port at the base of the iPhone 8, the wireless connectivity options in the handsets include 802.11ac Wi-Fi with MIMO, Bluetooth 5.0, and NFC connectivity, the latter of which can be used for Apple Pay transactions.
+Apart from the Lightning port at the phone's base, the wireless connectivity options in the handsets include 802.11ac Wi-Fi with MIMO, Bluetooth 5.0, and NFC connectivity, the latter of which can be used for Apple Pay transactions.
 Cellular connectivity ranges from GSM/EDGE to LTE, with Voice over LTE (VoLTE) supported by a number of carriers for higher quality call audio.

 For navigation, supported satellite-based services include assisted GPS, GLONASS, Galileo, and QZSS, with added support from cellular networks, Wi-Fi hotspots, and iBeacons.
 Other sensors, aside from the TrueDepth array, include a barometer, three-axis gyro, an accelerometer, proximity sensor, and ambient light sensor.

-Lastly, there is the inclusion of a fingerprint reader incorporated into the Home button, used for Apple's Touch ID authentication system.
+The phone includes a fingerprint reader incorporated into the Home button, used for Apple's Touch ID authentication system.
+This was the last generation of flagship iPhones to include a Touch ID home button.

 Colors, Pricing, and Availability

-The iPhone 8 ships in two capacities, with the 64 gigabyte model priced at $699 off-contract and the 256 gigabyte version selling for $849 off-contract.
-The iPhone 8 Plus is also available in both capacities, priced at $799 and $949 off-contract respectively.
+The smaller model shipped in two capacities, with the 64 gigabyte model priced at $699 full retail and the 256 gigabyte version for $849.
+The plus-sized model was also available in both capacities, priced at $799 and $949 off-contract, respectively.

 There were some reports that there were low sales in some stores, including parts of New York City and Sydney.
 It is thought consumers waiting for the iPhone X may have contributed to the perceived reduced sales in these areas.

-KGI analyst Ming-Chi Kuo played down reports of shorter lines, suggesting they were exaggerated by an "excessively negative market," with a note to investors on September 16.
-Suggesting the iPhone 8 Plus outsld the iPhone 8, Kuo agrees that the lines are due to customers waiting for the iPhone X's release, but notes demand is still in line with Apple's production plan.
+KGI analyst Ming-Chi Kuo played down reports of shorter lines, suggesting they were exaggerated by an "excessively negative market," with a note to investors on September 16, 2017.
+Suggesting the iPhone 8 Plus outsold the iPhone 8, Kuo agreed that the lines were due to customers waiting for the iPhone X's release but noted demand was still in line with Apple's production plan.

-The week before the iPhone X launch, a report from the Consumer Intelligence Research Partners claims the 8-family's share of total iPhone sales in the United States looks similar to what an "iPhone 7s" would have been, based on previous sales data.
+The week before the iPhone X launch, a report from the Consumer Intelligence Research Partners claimed the 8-series family's share of total iPhone sales in the United States looks similar to what an "iPhone 7s" would have been, based on previous sales data.
 The latest sales data also indicates the iPhone 8 Plus is outselling the iPhone 8.

 Another report released at the same time by investment firm UBS and 451 Research polled 3,840 consumers about their buying intentions and reports the iPhone X and 8-series have generated more interest from consumers than in iPhone releases in the last two years.